Measuring Self-Supervised Representation Quality for Downstream Classification using Discriminative Features: Abstract

 \section{Abstract}

-Self-supervised learning methods have shown impressive results in downstream classification tasks.
-However, there is limited work in understanding their failure models and interpreting the learned representations of these models.
-In this paper, we tackle these issues and study the representation space of self-supervised models by understanding the underlying reasons for misclassifications in a downstream task.
-Over several state-of-the-art self-supervised models including SimCLR, SwaV, MoCo V2 and BYOL, we observe that representations of {\it correctly} classified samples have few discriminative features with highly deviated values compared to other features.
-This is in a clear contrast with representations of {\it misclassified} samples.
-We also observe that noisy features in the representation space often correspond to spurious attributes in images making the models less interpretable.
-Building on these observations, we propose a sample-wise Self-Supervised Representation Quality Score (or, Q-Score) that, without access to any label information, is able to predict if a given sample is likely to be misclassified in the downstream task, achieving an AUPRC of up to $0.90$.
-Q-Score can also be used as a regularization to remedy low-quality representations leading to $3.26\%$ relative improvement in accuracy of SimCLR on ImageNet-100.
-Moreover, we show that Q-Score regularization increases representation sparsity, thus reducing noise and improving interpretability through gradient heatmaps.
+Self-supervised learning (SSL) has shown impressive results in downstream classification tasks.
+However, there is limited work in understanding their failure modes and interpreting their learned representations.
+In this paper, we study the representation space of state-of-the-art self-supervised models including SimCLR, SwaV, MoCo, BYOL, DINO, SimSiam, VICReg and Barlow Twins.
+Without the use of class label information, we discover discriminative features that correspond to unique physical attributes in images, present mostly in correctly-classified representations.
+Using these features, we can compress the representation space by up to $40\%$ without significantly affecting linear classification performance.
+We then propose Self-Supervised Representation Quality Score (or Q-Score), an unsupervised score that can reliably predict if a given sample is likely to be mis-classified during linear evaluation, achieving AUPRC of $91.45$ on ImageNet-100 and $78.78$ on ImageNet-1K.
+Q-Score can also be used as a regularization term on pre-trained encoders to remedy low-quality representations.
+Fine-tuning with Q-Score regularization can boost the linear probing accuracy of SSL models by up to $5.8\%$ on ImageNet-100 and $3.7\%$ on ImageNet-1K compared to their baselines.
+Finally, using gradient heatmaps and Salient ImageNet masks, we define a metric to quantify the interpretability of each representation.
+We show that discriminative features are strongly correlated to core attributes and, enhancing these features through Q-score regularization makes SSL representations more interpretable.